Here’s how to uninstall Discord on your Mac

 - Still in the Finder, click on the Go menu and choose Go to Folder.

-- Type each of the paths below into the Go menu, in turn.
+- Type each of the paths below into the Go menu, one by one.
 Look for any files related to the Discord app.
-Once found, move them to the Trash.
+Once found, move them to the Trash:

 Once you’ve dragged app-related files to the Trash, empty it.